Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Screenshot:
 <img width="1597" height="902" alt="Captcha Low" src="https://github.com/user-attachments/assets/b1ccfc1b-a88f-4a38-bf4a-e6389b832d6c" />

+Explanation of why it worked: At the Low security level, the application utilizes a multi-step workflow for the password change process, relying on a client-provided step parameter to track progression.
+Because the server blindly trusts client-side input, an attacker can use browser developer tools to manually alter the DOM before submission, changing the step parameter to 2.
+This causes the server-side script to bypass the entire CAPTCHA validation code block and immediately execute the database update.

 ### Security Level: Medium

 Payload Used: Simply edited the HTML of the page to change `<input type="hidden" name="step" value="2">` value from 1 to 2.
 And inserted new line below it with `<input type="hidden" name="passed_captcha" value="true">`